 The Climate Reality Project – A grant of $15 million over three years for public education and strategic communications on the risk of climate change.

-Climate Research Fund – A grant of $100,000 to support the Arctic Circle Assembly in Reykjavik, Iceland.
+The Climate Research Foundation – Grants of $220,000 to support the Himalayan Circle meetings in Iceland and Bhutan.

 CNA - A grant of $371,630 to support the development and delivery of a game that examines how gaps in hydrologic and meteorological information will affect water distribution and security.